Solid bowl centrifuge FAQs

 A reliable partner for the Mining and Mineral Processing Industry

 Alfa Laval offers customers not only solid bowl centrifuges with very large capacity (up to 60 dry tonnes per hour) specifically designed for arduous duties in mining and mineral processing.
-The company prides itself on a strong local heritage of 95 years in Australia with a significant local service and support presence including Service Centres in Sydney and Perth and field service engineers based around Australia to service even the most remote mining sites.
+The company prides itself on a strong local heritage of 95 years in Australia with a significant local service and support presence including Service Centres and field service engineers based around Australia to service even the most remote mining sites.

 Swedish headquartered Alfa Laval is a leading global manufacturer offering its expertise, products, and service to a wide range of industries in some 100 countries.
 The company is committed to optimizing processes, creating responsible growth, and driving progress – always going the extra mile to support customers in achieving their business goals and sustainability targets.